graemes-notebook/graemes-notebook.github.io/_posts/2022-09-13-Ort-Skadak-Region.md

 Something strange happens to the Ort Skadak brain when they leave the confines of their home.
 Creatures that have happily and single-mindedly maintained a few yards of corridor for years on end find themselves exposed to the deluge of sights and sensations that the rest of the galaxy has to offer.
 Some simply don't cope, and become nervous, withdrawn wrecks.
 Most thrive, however, one way or another.

 Not always lawfully, it should be said.
 It doesn't require much prompting for the average Ort Skadak to conclude that the concept of property other than the immediately personal is malevolent nonsense propagated by civilisations who allow people to hoard unimaginable resources beyond what they can actually use.
-For Ort Skadak who find themselves as lone travellers on ships crewed by other species who can accomodate their quirks, this doesn't usually manifest as more than a somewhat direct approach to supply management.
+For Ort Skadak who find themselves as lone travellers on ships crewed by other species who can accommodate their quirks, this doesn't usually manifest as more than a somewhat direct approach to supply management.
 For Ort Skadak who find themselves away from home in force, and with their own ships, the charity of strangers is often replaced by hostility, and there is usually less room for the two sides to reach an understanding.
 In these situations it is not uncommon for Ort Skadak to turn to piracy.

 #### Reasons to join Free Ort Skadak crews